volvo-cars/common-build-agent/README.md

 The Common Build Agent (CBA) is the part of Common Build that executes on remote build nodes (Cynosure Build resource) at build time.
 The CBA offers a set of commands that generates plain bash scripts for the Build node to execute.

-The CBA is packaged as the Docker image `common-build-agent` and requires `docker and docker-compose` to be installed on the build nodes.
+The CBA is packaged as the Docker image `common-build-agent` and requires `docker` to be installed on the build nodes.

 ## Build time
 The CBA configures the build according to the current commit's `.common-build/build.yml`.